-I don’t consider myself a “the Hobbit” or “Lord of the Rings” fan, but I do enjoy re-watching both trilogies.
+I don’t consider myself a “the Hobbit” or “Lord of the Rings” fan, but I do enjoy re-watching both trilogies, especially on Christmas.
 I just like the combination of a fairytale feeling and a picturesque set.

 But after the movies were shot and actors went back home all the sets were removed due to copyright reasons.
 Only one remained and opened it’s doors to the public in 2002 – the Hobbiton™ Movie Set.
 And more than that – you’ll be lucky to see it in the same fantastic detail seen in the movies.